Thursday, July 27, 2017

 Competing in the popular compact SUV market, the 2017 Mitsubishi Outlander Sport, with seating for five, offers an affordable option that is also fuel-efficient.

+It comes in four trim levels: the ES, SE, SEL and GT.
 The Outlander Sport has two four-cylinder engines from which to choose.
 Standard is a 2.0-liter that makes 148 horsepower and is linked to a five-speed manual transmission or a continuously variable automatic.
 That is found in the ES model.
 The SE and higher trim levels have a 2.4-liter that makes 168 horsepower and is linked to the CVT.

 Front wheel drive is standard, with all-wheel optional.